Ouarzazate Solar Power Station: Noor II

 Noor II CSP is the second phase of the Ouarzazate Solar Power Station.

 It is a 200 MW CSP solar plant using parabolic troughs.

-It has a 7 hours storage capacity.
+It has a seven hour storage capacity.

 It covers an area of 680 ha and is expected to supply 600 GWh per year.

 Construction started in February 2016 and the plant was commissioned in January 2018.

 It uses a dry cooling system to decrease water use.
-The project will supply 1 million people with electricity; it is estimated to save 750,000 tons in CO_{2} emissions.
+The project will supply one million people with electricity; it is estimated to save 750,000 tons in CO_{2} emissions.